Beilinson-Bernstein localization over the Harish-Chandra center: Abstract

 \section{Abstract}

 We present a simple proof of a strengthening of the derived Beilinson-Bernstein localization theorem using the formalism of descent in derived algebraic geometry.
 The arguments and results apply to arbitrary modules without the need to fix infinitesimal character.
-Roughly speaking, we demonstrate that all $\fU\fg$-modules are the invariants, or equivalently coinvariants, of the action of intertwining functors (a refined form of Weyl group symmetry).
+Roughly speaking, we demonstrate that all $\fU\fg$-modules are the invariants, or equivalently coinvariants, of the action of intertwining functors (a refined form of Weyl group symmetry) on monodromic $\cD$-modules on the basic affine space $G/N$.
 This is a quantum version of descent for the Grothendieck-Springer simultaneous resolution.
+In an appendix we present an alternative perspective, which identifies the descent data in both classical and quantum versions as a categorical action of Demazure operators.